 Ingredients

-- 2 cups dried split peas green or yellow (14 oz)
+- 2 cups dried split peas yellow or green, about 14 ounces

-- 1 meaty ham bone or leftover ham
+- 1 meaty ham bone or 2 cups leftover ham, diced

 - 4 cups chicken broth